fpv-iplab/STMDA-RetinaNet/README.md

 # Detectron2 implementation of MDA-RetinaNet [Unsupervised Multi-Target Domain Adaptation For Object Detection](https://iplab.dmi.unict.it/OBJ-MDA/) (submitted to International Conference on Image Processing 2021)
 <img src='mda-retinanet.png' width=100%/>

-## Introduction
+## Installation
+You can use this repo following one of these three methods:

+### Detectron 2 on you PC
-Follow the official guide to install [Detectron2 0.2.1](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) on your pc or run the Dockerfile following these instructions:
+Follow the official guide to install [Detectron2 0.2.1](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md)

+### Detectron2 via Dockerfile
+Follow these instructions:
 ```
 cd docker/
 # Build